bootstrapcrew/bootstrapcrew/README.md

 # Bootstrap Crew

-Bootstrap Crew offers free elegant snippets built with HTML 5, CSS 3 and Bootstrap 4.
-We create well-designed bootstrap snippets that can be effectively used in any of your personal and commercial web projects.
+Bootstrap Crew offers free elegant snippets and layouts built with HTML 5, CSS 3 and Bootstrap 4.
+We create well-designed bootstrap snippets and layouts that can be effectively used in any of your personal and commercial web projects.

 ## License